Emergent random matrix universality in quantum operator dynamics: Statement of assumptions on the spectral function

 In principle $\Phi(\omega)$ may also have algebraic behavior near other frequencies, in which case we would also factorize those out~\cite{kuijlaarsUniversalityEigenvalueCorrelations2003}.
 But for simplicity we will focus on the case where there is only an algebraic divergence at $\omega = 0$.
-The function $Q(x)$ so defined is called the \textit{potential} (we will later make precise the sense in which this is a potential).
-We can impose the $|\omega| \to \infty$ condition on $\Phi(\omega)$ by asking that, for large enough $\omega$, $Q(\omega)$ is positive and grows at least linearly with $\omega$.
-We also ask that $Q(\omega)$ is smooth near $\omega = 0$ so as not to interfere with the power-law $|\omega|^{\rho}$, and more generally is finite at finite $\omega$; this requires assuming $\Phi(\omega) > 0$, which should be generically true for interacting systems.
+The function $Q(\omega)$ so defined is called the \textit{potential} (we will later make precise the sense in which this is a potential).

-Our first main result, \cref{thm:recurrence_theorem}, is a statement about the recurrence coefficients $\{b_{n}\}$ associated with spectral functions of the form in \cref{eq:spectral_function_def}.
-It is an asymptotic statement, controlled in the limit $n \to \infty$ of large Lanczos number.
-This limit is analogous to the large matrix dimension limit in random matrix theory~\cite{deiftOrthogonalPolynomialsRandom2000}, and similarly will lead to universal behavior.

-Our results are valid for a wide class of potentials $Q$ which obey a few conditions.
-In particular, we consider potentials which, for some exponents $p \geq 1, q \in \mathbb{R}$, grow as $|\omega|\to\infty$ like

-where $\epsilon$ can be taken to zero as $|\omega| \to \infty$.
-We will informally write this as $Q(\omega) \sim |\omega|^{p} \log^{q} |\omega|$, and give a formal definition in \cref{sec:potential_definitions}.
-The constraint that $p \geq 1$ is a translation of the bound that $\Phi(\omega)$ must decay at least exponentially, given local Hamiltonian dynamics~\cite{abaninExponentiallySlowHeating2015}.
-We include the possibility of a log-correction ($q \neq 0$) to $Q$ to account for the fact that the exponential bound on $\Phi(\omega)$ receives a log-correction ($q=1$) in one spatial dimension, owing to geometric constraints on operator growth not present in higher dimensions~\cite{abaninExponentiallySlowHeating2015,parkerUniversalOperatorGrowth2019}.

-It is well established that the scaling of $\Phi(\omega)$ as $|\omega| \to \infty$ determines the \textit{leading} behavior of the $b_{n}$ as $n \to \infty$~\cite{lubinskyProofFreudConjecture1988}.
-What we show in \cref{thm:recurrence_theorem} is that the hydrodynamic power-law imprints itself on the \textit{subleading} behavior of $b_{n}$ in a universal manner.
-Some of the quantities appearing in the theorem, namely $\beta_{n}$ and $h_{n}(x)$, are defined in terms of a classical Coulomb gas problem we will introduce in the next section.
-The reason for studying this Coulomb gas is that it controls the location of the dominant contributions to the recurrence coefficients.